WooCommerce Guide: How to Start an Online Store in 1 Hour

 4. Add Your First Product (30 Minutes)

 If you’ve ever created a WordPress website before, this screen should look very familiar.
-In many ways, it’s identical to the standard editor.
+In many ways, it’s identical to the Classic Editor (which has recently been replaced by the Block Editor).
 Of course, there are a number of new options and settings.

 Start out by scrolling down to the Product data section.
 Here, you can choose what type of item this product is, whether it’s downloadable, and what its price should be.